3D Printing Service

 Parts are blasted with particle streams, creating a smooth, matte-glossy, scratch-resistant finish.
 Importantly, it doesn't alter the part's dimensions, while significantly improving its surface quality.
 The parts are then treated with our deep-dying finish

-Check your design against our design guidelines for HP Multi Jet Fusion machines.
-We offer detailed information for each technology to assist you in achieving optimal part production when 3D printing.
-The design guide is a flexible set of rules; sometimes, parts with complex geometries or beyond the specified limits may still print successfully.
-Nevertheless, to ensure the best results, we recommend following the guide.
+The design guide is a flexible set of rules; sometimes, parts with complex geometries or beyond the specified limits may print successfully.
+However, to ensure the best results, we recommend following the guide.

 Wall thickness represents the distance between opposing surfaces of a 3D model.
 An unsupported wall connects to the rest of the part on just one surface.
 Vertical walls should have a minimum material thickness of 0.3 mm, while horizontal walls require at least 0.5 mm.